MarynaShavlak/dev-interview-hub/src/features/ArticleViewSelector/ui/ArticleViewSelector/ArticleViewSelectorDeprecated/README.md

 # DeprecatedArticleViewSelector

 ## Overview
 The **`DeprecatedArticleViewSelector`** component is rendered when the feature flag `isAppRedesigned` is `false`, providing users with deprecated interface for selecting article view modes.
-When this flag is active feature flag, the `RedesignedArticleViewSelector` is rendered instead.
+When this flag is active feature flag, the `ArticleViewSelectorRedesigned` is rendered instead.
 This component utilizes the deprecated UI elements to ensure a seamless and intuitive user experience.

 ## Type Definition